pennelise/GOOPy/README.md

         methane concentrations at the center of each pressure level
    - LATITUDE, LONGITUDE, and TIME: Strings corresponding to the netcdf dimensions for each of the corresponding quantities

+Steps for an observation operator

+1. Interpolate model profile to satellite profile.
+2. Apply averaging kernel AND the pressure weighting function.